What is the difference between selling, trading, and consigning?

 Can you help me identify my instrument?

 Yes!
-In addition to a lifetime of experience in dealing in musical instruments, we have many resources available to aid us in properly identifying even the most obscure items.
+In addition to a lifetime of experience in dealing with musical instruments, we have many resources available to aid us in properly identifying even the most obscure items.
 We pride ourselves on our expertise in musical instruments and enjoy seeing and learning about things not usually seen.

 GEAR VALUE AND GETTING PAID